OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 ## Azure PowerShell scripts

-You can manage your Azure subscription using custom PowerShell scripts and the Azure Resource Management (RM) or Service Management (SM) API -Â [more information](/docs/home/deploying-applications/custom-scripts/azure-powershell-scripts.md).
+You can manage your Azure subscription using custom PowerShell scripts and the Azure Resource Management (RM) or Service Management (SM) API - [more information](/docs/home/deploying-applications/custom-scripts/azure-powershell-scripts.md).

 ![](/docs/images/5671696/5865912.png)

-For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.
+For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.

 ## Variables